roxcarpio/cka-exercises/docs/e.security.md

     </p>
     </details>

-1. Grant only read access to secrets within the eve-ns to user eve-ns.
+1. Grant only read access to secrets within the eve-ns to user eve.
     <details><summary>show</summary>
     <p>